Ornamental Gourds - Key Growing Information

 DISEASES: Common diseases include powdery mildew, downy mildew, bacterial wilt, viruses, and phytopthora blight.
 Avoid problems through adequate soil drainage, good air flow, insect pest control, and crop rotation.
 If necessary, check with your local Cooperative Extension Service agent for specific fungicide recommendations.

 PESTS: Common pests include cucumber beetles, squash bugs, and vine borers.
-Protect young plants with floating row cover.
+Protect young plants with floating row covers.
 Squash bugs eggs found on the undersides on leaves may be crushed by hand.
 For vine borers, cut out of vines and hill soil over wound.
 Keep field borders mowed and remove plant refuse in fall; spring plow to bury pupae.
 Pyrethrin sprays may offer some control.

 HARVEST: For C. pepo types, harvest when color fully developed and stems are dry, but before hard frost.
 Cure out of direct sunlight at 80-85°F/27-29°C with good air ventilation for 5-7 days.
 Wash fruits, dry, seal with furniture polish; use for displays.
 For L. siceraria types, harvest when stems dry and color fades; keep on vine as long as possible, frost will not harm fruits.
 Store in dry, well-ventilated area until completely dried (3-6 months) prior to crafting use.